An oval plate containing Futomaki (Thick Maki Sushi).

 When I ask people what’s their favorite sushi, the answers I often get are some types of sushi rolls, like Dragon Roll, California Roll, or Spicy Tuna Roll.

 In Japan, sushi usually implies the traditional style “nigiri sushi”, which consists of raw fish on top of the rice pillow.
-However, when we say sushi roll, it’s typically referring to Futomaki (太巻き) – a thick and fat sushi roll with colorful fillings.
+However, when we say sushi roll, it typically refers to Futomaki (太巻き)—a thick and fat sushi roll with colorful fillings.

 Here are some of the unique characteristics of Futomaki:

-- The typical filling consists of a variety of vegetables, and sometimes with the addition of cooked fish like unagi (freshwater eel) or anago (saltwater eel).
+• The typical filling consists of various vegetables, sometimes with cooked fish like unagi (freshwater eel) or anago (saltwater eel).

 Each family chooses different fillings for futomaki.
 Some people use 5 ingredients and some include more than 10.
 It really depends on the family.
 And that is what makes Futomaki such fun sushi to share!